open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 ### Videos

-TODO video of the demo (roobt view)
+TODO video of the demo (robot view)

 TODO video of he demo (rviz view with graph + nvblox + camera?)